 Ditch the relish and choose any of the following zero carb cheese slice: Cheddar, Provolone, Pepepr Jack or Swiss

-Keep it Simple Burger
+Keep it Simple Burger (No Bun):

 Made with a delicious and juicy patty, pickles, red onions, lettuce and tomatoes, this burger goes by it’s name.